 In the days of prophet Ezekiel, the children of Israel were eager to hear God’s Word but unwilling to obey what they heard.

-Although they would gladly gather to Ezekiel to hear God’s Word, yet they had no delight or willingness to obey God’s Word (Eze.
-33:30).
+Although they would gladly gather to Ezekiel to hear God’s Word, yet they had no delight or willingness to obey God’s Word.
 Even though they were avid or zealous hearers of God’s Word, yet they were rebellious to God’s Word.
-Sadly, this is also the apt description of the hearts of many worshippers in our churches today.

-God testified to their eagerness to hear but unwillingness to obey His Word in Ezekiel 33:
+God testified to their eagerness to hear but unwillingness to obey His Word.

 31 “So they come to you as people do, they sit before you as My people, and they hear your words, but they do not do them; for with their mouth they show much love, but their hearts pursue their own gain.